LimeChain/matchstick/README.md

 .../
 ```

-❗ **IMPORTANT:** *We are experiencing a weird issue with some subgraphs where users report seeing this error: `Ethereum value is not an int or uint`, if that happens, please clear your event parameters at the end of each test.
+❗ **IMPORTANT:** *We are experiencing a weird issue with some subgraphs where users report seeing this error: `Ethereum value is not an int or uint`.
+If that happens, please clear your event parameters at the end of each test.
 To do that just add this at the bottom of your test block (after `clearStore()`)*:

 ```
 event.parameters.splice(0,100);